jjmen98/Software-Engineering-Spring-2024/README.md

 ## Required Python Packages

-This Python project uses Supabase open-source python integration, PyQt6, Pygame, and the python-dotenv.
+This Python project uses Supabase open-source python integration, PyQt6, Pygame, and the python-dotenv packages.
 All of these packages can be found & installed by pip

 *Supabase*